ppondo/Uncorkd/README.md

     <li> Users can check-in a beverage they've tried, share their thoughts, and incldue a picture! </li>
     <li> Users have a profile page that displays their check-ins and stats for their account. </li>
     <li> Display pages for breweries and beverages are updated to show the proper ratings and check-in counts </li>
+    <li> Likes and Comments!
+Users are able to comment on checkins and like them. </li>
 </ul>

 ## Technologies